-Tom was recently writer/director/producer for SpongeBob Appreciation Day, a live action special starring Tom Kenny, Jon Heder, Rob Riggle, Meghan Trainor and Anthony Davis which aired on Nickelodeon in Jan 2020.
-Currently Tom is writing a soon to be announced feature film in the SpongeBob universe.
+Tom is currently writing an animated show with Rick and Morty creator Justin Roiland that will be air in late 2022.
+Tom and co-writer Kaz wrote The Sandy Cheeks Movie - a SpongeBob Feature Film for Netflix now in production.
+Previously Tom was writer/director/producer for SpongeBob Appreciation Day, a live action special starring Tom Kenny, Jon Heder, Rob Riggle, Meghan Trainor and Anthony Davis which aired on Nickelodeon in 2020.
 Tom was also recently showrunner/director on two Netflix shows: Kevin Hart’s Guide to Black History and The Toys That Made Us.
 Tom’s short film Adams ,which he produced, directed and adapted from the George Saunders story, stars Patton Oswalt and Fred Armisen, and has won 7 awards at various festivals so far, including Best Comedy at HollyShorts, where the jury included Anthony Russo and Matthew Modine.
-Other recent shows directed by Tom include Comedy Central’s rebooted Crankyankers, Fox’s What Just Happened with Fred Savage, and the Jim Henson Company’s upcoming animatronic alien show for Disney + Earth to Ned.
+Other recent shows directed by Tom include Comedy Central’s rebooted Crankyankers, Fox’s What Just Happened with Fred Savage, and the Jim Henson Company’s animatronic alien show for Disney + Earth to Ned.

 In 1987, while at NYU’s Tisch School of the Arts, Tom collaborated with underground rock legends Butthole Surfers on the short film Cherub.
+Now in 2022 he is making The Butthole Surfers Movie - the definitive documentary, produced by Noa Durban for Stern Entertainment.
 Also while at NYU he began a partnership with Alex Winter which lasted eight years – their college film Squeal of Death caught the attention of Sam Raimi who then developed a feature comedy script with them.
 After graduating, the pair went to Hollywood and directed IMPACT Video Magazine, which featured cutting edge artists and performers such as Bill Hicks, Survival Research Labs, Public Enemy, Robert Williams, Janes Addiction, and another short film with Butthole Surfers.
 Tom got his first mainstream show business job writing for the Jim Henson Hour on NBC.
 After that he collaborated with Alex Winter on the MTV Sketch Comedy show The Idiot Box, which he co-wrote, co-directed, and co-starred in.
 The Idiot Box was listed as one of the 40 best sketch comedy shows of all time by Rolling Stone magazine.

 Stern and Winter then shared writing and directing duties on their cult favorite feature film Freaked for 20th Century Fox, starring Randy Quaid, Mr T, Keanu Reeves, Brooke Shields, Bobcat Goldtwaith, and Larry “Bud” Melman.